Posted: August 2nd, 2016 | Author: (Mr) Kim J Hartswick, Academic Director | Filed under: Uncategorized | No Comments »

 It seems that I and Donald Trump have something in common.
 I have a bone spur on the back of the heel of my right foot – not a particularly common location (they usually form on the bottom of the heel and are associated with inflammation of the connective tissue [plantar fascia] that runs along the underside of the foot).

 It is not clear where Mr. Trump’s spurs, which were found in 1968, are located and not even in which foot.
+But we do know that they prevented him from being drafted.
 It seems it (or they) were still large enough, almost fifty years later, that he was able in 2015 to show to his biographer a tiny bulge on his heel.
 When questioned soon thereafter which foot had a spur, Mr. Trump could not recall.
 His campaign later released a statement saying that the spurs were on both feet.

 Not all bone spurs cause pain but Mr. Trump has said that his spurs were a minor malady and they “healed up” over a period of time, suggesting that they caused him, at some point in his life, at least some discomfort.